leticiamirellly/challenge_marvel/README.md

 # README #

-This project is the result of the challenge proposed by Printi for the front-end developer. the project uses the Marvel API to list the data, you need an account to access it [https://developer.marvel.com/account](https://developer.marvel.com/account) This is the interactive documentation to explore explore the full context [https://developer.marvel.com/docs](https://developer.marvel.com/docs)
+the project uses the Marvel API to list the data, you need an account to access it [https://developer.marvel.com/account](https://developer.marvel.com/account) This is the interactive documentation to explore explore the full context [https://developer.marvel.com/docs](https://developer.marvel.com/docs)